Olympus banks on acquisitions to sustain its high

 Pentax, one of the other main endoscopy companies, obtained FDA clearance for a similar device in November

-Olympus’s refocusing on the high-margin medical segment makes sense – since the advent of smartphones, its cameras sales have fallen significantly.
+Olympus’s refocusing on the high-margin medical segment makes sense – since the advent of smartphones, its camera sales have fallen significantly.
 The market is changing, and while this brings with it competitive threats, there are also advantages.

 One alteration to the colorectal cancer diagnosis pathway that has benefited Olympus is, counterintuitively, the Cologuard colon cancer diagnostic sold by Exact Sciences.
 This might have been expected to decrease the number of colonoscopies conducted and thus impinge on Olympus’s sales.